What You Should Know

-Agrocybe Pediades is a typical lawn and other types of grassland mushroom, but can also grow on mulch containing horse manure.
+Agrocybe pediades is a typical lawn and other types of grassland mushroom, but can also grow on mulch containing horse manure.
 This common inhabitant of grassy areas is characterized by a smooth (sticky when moist), buff-brown cap, brown spores, slender stipe, and a soon disappearing fibrillose veil.

-Agrocybe Pediades Identification
+Agrocybe pediades Mushroom Identification

 Saprobic; growing alone or gregariously in lawns, meadows, and other grassy areas (also sometimes on woodchips, manure, or compost); summer, or nearly year-round in warm climates; originally described from Europe; common and widely distributed in North America; also found in the Caribbean, South America, Asia, and Oceania.